jachymDvorak/realitky-scraper/README.md

 pip install -r requirements.txt
 ```

+9. Edit config file - add URLs with pre-selected categories (simply go to the main page and use filters and then copy URL) + add your email(s)

-9. Run cron job (every 15 minutes default, edit the file in notepad for different settings)
+10. Run cron job (every 15 minutes default, edit the file in notepad for different settings)

 ```bash
 crontab run.cron
 ```

-10. Verify crontab is running - the cronjob should be visible after the following command
+11. Verify crontab is running - the cronjob should be visible after the following command

 ```bash
 crontab -l